kvtkvt/node_project/README.md

     })
 }
 ```
-`req.params.id` request url we are storing blog id to id variable.
+`req.params.id` request url we are storing blog_id to id variable.

-`findById(id)` is used to find the blog from database.
+`Blog.findById(id)` is used to find the blog from database,Blog is model,moongose schema.

 `Then` and `Catch` method is chained to findbyid method.we can say it is using  try and catch block in code.